 Yesterday I had a clear out at work and took home three pairs of shoes that were in my office drawer and tucked under my desk.
 After all, it’s practically winter now and those strappy linen heels are not going to cut it in the persistent rain.
-It got me thinking about tidying up in general, so today I’m bringing you a guest post for the Office Goddess series from Nicolas Soergel, CEO of the Japanese subsidiary of T-Systems (a Deutsche Telekom group company) – and it’s all about cleaning up.
+It got me thinking about tidying up in general, so today I’m bringing you a guest post from Nicolas Soergel, CEO of the Japanese subsidiary of T-Systems (a Deutsche Telekom group company) – and it’s all about cleaning up.

 In today’s world many of us spend much of our time at work, at a desk.
 And there’s a lot of debate going around as to whether a clean desk enhances productivity, or not.
 Regardless of which side of the debate you fall on, one thing is certain – a clean desk is the hallmark of an organized person.
 So if for no other reason than it makes you feel (and look more productive), apply these ten simple rules to quickly establish and maintain a clean desk.

 Organize the document traffic on your desk by placing all new items into your inbox and keeping them there, until you are ready to start working on them.

 2. Clean your desk everyday